Israel must have freedom to act against Iran, Netanyahu says in Russia

 After an earlier meeting with Russian Defence Minister Sergei Shoigu, Netanyahu reiterated that for Israel to ensure its security, its military needed to have “freedom of action” against Iran in the region.

-Reporting by Vladimir Soldatkin; Editing by Toby Chopra
+Reporting by Vladimir Soldatkin and Ari Rabinovitch; Editing by Toby Chopra and Cynthia Osterman